 - ‘Search for My Tongue’ by Sujata Bhatt

 - ‘To My Nine-Year-Old Self’ by Helen Dunmore

-When one considers this wide-ranging theme, there are a number of possible subjects to keep in mind.
+When one considers this wide-ranging theme, there are many possible subjects to keep in mind.
 A journey can consist of just about anything.
-One could be moving physically travelling from place to place, or be transforming in some significant way.
+One could be moving physically traveling from place to place, or be transforming in some significant way.
 The journey might be somewhere specific that can actually be listed on a map, or somewhere less tangible, such as the afterlife.

 The former is the subject of Billy Collins’ poem ‘Writing in the Afterlife’.
 It presents the reader with an interesting depiction of the afterlife from the perspective of a man who is experiencing it.
 Nothing is as the reader, or the speaker expected.
 He outlines what it was like to arrive at a rive, not dissimilar from the River Styx in Greek mythology.